mateusz-szafraniec/pi-station/README.md

 Access the sensor dashboard in RPi's browser with following URL:
 http://localhost:5000

-If you RPi have an IP, you can access it on other devices via IP.
+If your RPi have an IP, you can access it on other devices via IP.

 ### More Options